-Ivory anatomical figure, a pregnant female, with some removable internal organs, lying on couch, possibly Italian, 17th or 18th century
+Ivory anatomical figure, a pregnant female, with some removable internal organs, on wooden stand

-The level of anatomical detail is limited but gives a basic layout of the main organs.
+Ivory anatomical models such as this one were not uncommon in the 1600s.
+The internal organs can be removed and a foetus in the uterus can be revealed.
+The anatomical detail is not very accurate, especially when compared to illustrations in books on anatomy from the same period.
 As such it is likely that the model was used to teach lay people about basic human anatomy.
 It may possibly have been used by midwives to provide reassurance for pregnant women and to teach young married couples about anatomy and pregnancy.
-Models like this are sometimes found in pairs, male and female, and the female figure is always shown as pregnant.
+They sometimes exist as pairs, male and female, and the female figure is almost always shown as pregnant.

 - Anatomy & Pathology